Vyral/greg-mcdaniel/_posts/2019-01-24-how-to-get-started-on-your-2019-fitness-goals.md

 ---
 layout: post
-title: How to Get Started on Your 2019 Fitness Goals Today
+title: How to Get Started on Your 2019 Fitness Goals
 date: 2019-01-24 00:00:00
 tags:
   - Real Estate